Artists Respond to Covid-19

 Local artists were asked to create a reflection of their experiences and feelings during the Covic-19 pandemic and to consider the pandemic as a catalyst toward change.

-This free exhibit (open now thru January 22, 2021) is believed to be the first art exhibition in the region that aims to bring together artists and the community to make sense of these challenging times, in order to process, and heal together.
+This free exhibit is believed to be the first art exhibition in the region that aimed to bring together artists and the community to make sense of these challenging times, in order to process, and heal together.

 The arts have the remarkable ability to create a sense of togetherness, belonging, and community,” said Fine Arts Coordinator Devin Graham.
 “They can help decrease stress, loneliness, and anxiety.
 They can provide opportunities to reflect, process experiences and feelings, imagine what our future might look like, and connect us through our common humanity.”